 - a.
 Practice disinfection/ sterilization procedures in accordance with Algoma Public Health regulations - b.
-Practice sanitation procedures as required by the Algoma Public Health regulations - c.
-Use gloves, masks or other suitable personal protective equipment appropriately during the provision of treatments to ensure safety of the client, yourself and others - d.
+Practice sanitation procedures as required by the Algoma Public Health regulations - Use gloves, masks or other suitable personal protective equipment appropriately during the provision of treatments to ensure safety of the client, yourself and others - d.
 Handle hazardous materials and dispose of waste in compliance with Algoma Public Health regulations - 7.
-Provide waxing services to clients in the Spa at Sault College.
+Establish and maintain a professional image and conduct in adherence to the standards and ethics associated within the esthetic industry